DCallaz/flitsr/docs/source/api.rst

 Let's look at an example of using ``flitsr`` as a Python package.
 You can of course use ``flitsr`` in any way you wish, but we will focus on the main functionality here.
-In particular, this example will demonstrate a simple example of running the Ochiai SBFL technique over an example spectrum.
+In particular, this example will demonstrate a simple example of running the Ochiai `flitsr.advanced.sbfl.SBFL` technique over an example spectrum.

 To start, let's read in the `Spectrum <flitsr.spectrum.Spectrum>`.
 We'll use the :doc:`example_spectrum`, which is located at ``./example_spectrum.tcm``.